Home automation

 Source: www.domoticadesign.it

-The integration of the systems into the structure is fundamental, since the objective is to make the different systems compatible with each other.
+The integration of the systems into the structure is essential, since the goal is to make the different systems compatible with each other.

-An integrated system first of all involves coordination between the system designer and the architectural designer, in order to use some elements of the building to create earthing systems, to define the most suitable spaces for passing electrical and water pipes…, to find the most suitable spaces for the technical rooms.
+An integrated system requires, first of all, coordination between the system designer and the architectural designer, in order to use some elements of the building to create earthing systems, to define the most suitable spaces for passing electrical and water pipes, etc., to find the most suitable spaces for the technical rooms.

 The design of a home automation system consists of several phases: